FERPA: A Comprehensive Guide for Parents and Students

 - The right to consent to disclosures of personally identifiable information from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 Parents and eligible students generally must consent to the disclosure of personally identifiable information from the student’s education records.
 However, there are a number of exceptions to this requirement, such as disclosures to school officials with legitimate educational interests, disclosures to certain government officials, and disclosures in connection with certain research studies.

-- The right to file a complaint with the U.S. Department of Education concerning alleged failures a school to comply with FERPA.
+- The right to file a complaint with the U.S. Department of Education concerning alleged failures by a school to comply with FERPA.
 Parents and eligible students have the right to file a complaint with the U.S. Department of Education if they believe that a school has failed to comply with FERPA.

 FERPA’s Importance